Plan cloud hybrid search for SharePoint in Microsoft 365

 How do you want to display search results?

-Previews - When a user hovers over a search result that comes from Office 365, information about the content as well as a preview of the content is displayed.
+Previews - When a user hovers over a search result that comes from Microsoft 365, info about the content as well as a preview of the content is displayed.
 Information about the content from search results that come from on-premises is displayed automatically, but you have to set up display of previews for this content.
 Plan an Office Web Apps Server farm and configure SharePoint Server 2013 to use Office Web Apps Server.
-Learn how in Show results from Office 365 in on-premises SharePoint with cloud hybrid search.
+Learn how in Show results from Microsoft 365 in on-premises SharePoint with cloud hybrid search.

-Custom security trimming - SharePoint Online in Office 365 doesn't support custom security trimming.
+Custom security trimming - SharePoint in Microsoft 365 doesn't support custom security trimming.

 Which search features do you need?